Skip to main content

 wordpress_list_media

-Retrieve and manage media library items from WordPress sites, including images, videos, and documents with URLs and metadata.
+Retrieve a paginated list of media library items, including images, videos, and documents, with URLs and metadata from a WordPress site.

 Instructions